keboola/developers-docs/extend/common-interface/oauth.md

 This feature is available only for [registered extensions](/extend/registration/).

 ## Initialize
-You must create a configuration for the given component and project in OAuth API V2.
+Create a configuration for the given component and project in OAuth API V2.
 The `OAUTH_API_ID` is the id provided when storing authorization via OAuth API V2.

 {% highlight json %}